cjb/serverless-webrtc/README.md

 ```
  λ npm install serverless-webrtc
- λ node_modules/serverless-webrtc/bin/serverless-webrtc
+ λ node_modules/serverless-webrtc/serverless-webrtc.js
 ```

-If you want to create a session instead of joining one under node:
+Under Node, if you want to create a session instead of joining one:

 ```
  λ node_modules/serverless-webrtc/serverless-webrtc.js --create